Contractible subshifts: Preliminaries

 A \emph{polycyclic group} is $G$ such that there is a sequence of subgroups $1 = G_0 < G_1 < \ldots < G_n = G$ such that each $G_i$ is normal in $G_{i+1}$ and each quotient $G_{i+1}/G_i$ is cyclic.
 If the quotients are isomorphic to $\Z$, the group is \emph{strongly polycyclic}.

 A group is \emph{just-infinite} if it is infinite and has no non-trivial normal subgroup of infinite index.
 Just-infinite groups are an important and interesting class of groups, see \cite{BaRoZo03}.
 Nevertheless, arguably most groups are not just-infinite.
-We mention only the trivial fact that infinite strongly polycyclic groups are never just-infinite (except for $\Z$).
+The group $\Z$ is the only infinite strongly polycyclic just-infinite group.